 Although the schools at the very top are in the United States and the United Kingdom, universities in Singapore, China and Switzerland perform extremely well and appear high up the rankings.

-China is the third most-represented country in the list of best universities for engineering, ahead of Germany, Australia and Canada.
+China is the third most-represented country in the list of the best universities for engineering, ahead of the UK, Germany, Australia and Canada.
+Only Japan and the United States have a higher number of universities present in the ranking.

-The ranking uses the same methodology as the Times Higher Education World University Rankings, but with a higher weighting for innovation and a lower weighting for citations.
+The ranking uses the same methodology as the THE World University Rankings, but with a higher weighting for innovation and a lower weighting for citations.
 The full methodology can be found here.

-Scroll down for a full list of degrees covered by the ranking and what you can do with a degree in them.
+Scroll down for a full list of degrees covered by the ranking and what you can do with these degrees.

 Best universities worldwide